atopile/atopile/docs/new-getting-started.md

 ---

 :fontawesome-brands-youtube:{ style="color: #EE0F0F" }
-__[How to set up atopile]__ – :octicons-clock-24:
+__[Getting started with atopile - get setup and build your first project from scratch]__ – :octicons-clock-24:
-30m – We have a video of how to install atopile and setup your project here.
+32m – We have a video of how to install atopile and setup your project here.

-  [How to set up Material for MkDocs]: https://www.youtube.com/watch?v=Q-YA_dA8C20
+  [How to set up atopile]: https://www.youtube.com/watch?v=7aeZLlA_VYA

 ---
-## TODO: fix the link

 ### atopile compiler - with git